Tee88/Multi-Get/README.md

 - File is downloaded in parallel.
 - Configurable number of chunks.
 - Only the first x MiB of the file are downloaded from the server.
-- Output directory may be specified with a command-line option.
+- Output directory and file name may be specified with a command-line option.
 - File is retrieved with GET requests.